Ansel Briggs

-Ansel Briggs (February 3, 1806May 5, 1881) was an American pioneer who rose from a stagecoach driver to a member of the Iowa Territorial House of Representatives (1842–1846) and the first Governor of Iowa (1846–1850).
+Ansel Briggs (February 3, 1806 – May 5, 1881) was an American politician and businessman that served as the first Governor of Iowa from 1846 to 1850, a member of the Democratic Party, he also was a member of the fifth territorial assembly representing Jackson County.

 Early life

 Ansel Briggs was born in Shoreham, Vermont, to farmer Benjamin Ingley Briggs and Electa Trippman Briggs.
 Briggs's education started in the common schools of Vermont and continued at the Norwich Academy in Connecticut.

 While still a young man, Briggs moved with his parents to Guernsey County, Ohio, where his father farmed in 1821–1825.
 After Benjamin Briggs died in an accident, his widow relocated to Cambridge, Ohio, and Ansel lived there for the next six years, entering a stagecoach business.
 He married Nancy M. Dunlap on November 11, 1830.
-Ansel served as Township Constable, Deputy Sheriff, and Jailor of Guernsey County; he ran, as a Whig party candidate, unsuccessfully for the office of County Auditor for the Guernsey County, Ohio.
+Ansel served as Township Constable, Deputy Sheriff, and Jailor of Guernsey County; he ran, as a Whig Party candidate, unsuccessfully for the office of County Auditor for the Guernsey County, Ohio.